jadonng/Linux-Monopoly/README.md

 Meet requirements.

 1. Generation of random game sets or events:

 We use random in rolling the dice to determine the step of player to move.
 In addition, when the player steps on the chance(punishment cell, we use random to choose one “chance” from all “chances”.

-2. Data structures for storing game status :
+2. Data structures for storing game status:

 For data structures, we have Player to store their name, money, land, some items and so on.
 Besides, we have Cell to store the price, position, number of properties and so on.
 We also use array, vector, and other data structures to store diverse data like players, cells(board), lands and so on.

-3. Dynamic memory management
+3. Dynamic memory management:

 We use dynamic memory management to store players for their uncertain number of players.

-4. File input/output (e.g., for loading/saving game status)
+4. File input/output:

 We use file input to load the board stored in board.txt and upload them to the array of board.

-5. Program codes in multiple files
+5. Program codes in multiple files:
-// role of each script
-action.cpp: functions of buying no-owner land, buying properties, and paying rents to the owner of the land action.h: head file of action.cpp board.cpp: function of loading board to the array board.h: head file of board.cpp board.txt: txt file with the attributes of cells checkstatus.cpp: function of checking player status of money, items, etc. checkstatus.h: head file of checkstatus.cpp main.cpp: main program, with the function of action before rolling dices and after rolling. printBoard.cpp: function of printing the board on the screen printBoard.h: head file of printBoard.cpp structures.cpp: function of triggering events of diverse types of cells structures.h: declaring the structures, head file of structures.cpp wincheck.cpp: functions of checking winning of the players after specific turns and checking if a player broke wincheck.h: head file of the wincheck.cpp

 Description of files